nebrask/EventMe/README.md

 ## Plans for the future

-- processing local weather data and recommending weather-dependent events
+- Processing local weather data and recommending weather-dependent events
 - Improving UI
 - Recommend events based on user's interest
 - Adding a filtering system for specific events